RSaravanaPrasad/MicroServices/README.md

   <body>
     :gear::gear::gear:
 Two microservices,
     a Spring Boot Web application as :gear:Producer, a Java Command line application as :gear:Consumer and :gear:Kafka as broker.
 Maven project generates executable jars for both Producer and Consumer.
+Both modules can be individually built.
+Build on parent pom also generates producer and consumer jars.
+Both can be run on separate command  windows.
+Actuator is enabled for Consumer Command Line application also.

 Start Zookeeper: .\bin\windows\zookeeper-server-start.bat .\config\zookeeper.properties